-With a concentration on safety and sanitation (from the ServSafe course text), the course also includes instruction and handson application of a variety of cooking methods, continuous instruction to further develop knife skills and presentation techniques, a chance to evaluate nutritional fads and facts, menu cost analysis, an introduction to a selection of ethnic foods and world flavors, and an exploration of post-high school culinary educational opportunities.
+With a concentration on safety and sanitation (from the ServSafe course text), the course also includes instruction and hands-on application of a variety of cooking methods, continuous instruction to further develop knife skills and presentation techniques, a chance to evaluate nutritional fads and facts, menu cost analysis, a food trade unit where students develop a business concept, menu and an exploration of post-high school culinary educational opportunities.
 Students will demonstrate their competency in many of these skills during their involvement in food service events; participation in catered events outside of the regular school day is part of the course requirements.